-When your report is ready, you save it to Power BI Report Server you chose in Step 2.
+When your report is ready, you save it to the Power BI Report Server you chose in Step 2.

 On the File menu, select Save as > Power BI Report Server.

-Now you can view it in the browser.
+Now you can view it in the web portal.

 Reports in Power BI Report Server and in the Power BI service (http://powerbi.com) act almost exactly the same, but a few features are different.